eoinmcnulty425/eoinmcnulty425/README.md

 - 👀 I’m interested in game development, web  3.0, javascript and python.

-- 🌱 I’m currently learning development skills and manufacturing beyond injection moulding.
+- 🌱 I’m currently learning quantitative analysis, computer science and manufacturing

 - 💞️ I’m looking to collaborate on a series of web 3.0 projects.